Chart Color Schemes

 Health outcomes in Tascott are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions are slightly more prevalent here compared to averages across both younger and older age groups.
-The rate of private health cover is very high at approximately 55% of the total population, which totals around 931 people.
-The most common medical conditions are arthritis and asthma, affecting 8.7 and 8.0% of residents respectively.
-Meanwhile, 67.0% of residents report being completely clear of medical ailments, compared to 64.8% across Greater Sydney.
-In Tascott, 20.8% of residents are aged 65 and over (354 people), which is lower than the 24.5% in Greater Sydney.
-Despite this, health outcomes among seniors in Tascott are above average, performing better than the general population in health metrics.
+The rate of private health cover is fairly high at approximately 55% of the total population (~935 people).
+The most common medical conditions are arthritis and asthma, impacting 8.7 and 8.0% of residents respectively.
+67.0% of residents declare themselves completely clear of medical ailments compared to 64.8% across Greater Sydney.
+The area has 20.8% of residents aged 65 and over (356 people), which is lower than the 24.5% in Greater Sydney.
+Health outcomes among seniors are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health